-Share price at valuation date \$2.64

-Annualised volatility 35.0%

-Annual dividend yield 3.2%

-Risk free rate 0.2%

-Expected life of performance right 36 months
+- Share price at valuation date Annualised volatility Annual dividend yield Risk free rate - Expected life of performance right

-Model used Monte Carlo

-Model used Simulation Model
+Model used

 In FY21 Pact introduced an employee share purchase scheme (myPact).
 The scheme provides an opportunity for employees to acquire shares in Pact, aligning the financial interests of employees with the long-term growth of the Company.
 Participation in the scheme is voluntary.